kithmina1999/worklenz-astro/src/content/blog/active-collab-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [airtable-alternative, salesforcetasks-alternative, visor-alternative, smartsheet-alternative]
+related: [airtable-alternative, salesforce-tasks-alternative, visor-alternative, smartsheet-alternative]
 ---